ersilia-os/outreachy-contributions/README.md

 - gitlfs installed and activated, [Git LFS](https://git-lfs.github.com/)
 - docker installed, [Docker](https://docs.docker.com/engine/install/)

-### Installing Ersilia
+#### Installing Ersilia

 All the prerequisites must be satisfied.

-- create a conda environment
+create a conda environment:

 `conda create -n ersilia python=3.12`

-- activate the environment
+activate the environment:

 `conda activate ersilia`

-- clone ersilia repo
+clone ersilia repo:
 ```
 git clone https://github.com/ersilia-os/ersilia.git
 cd ersilia
 ```

-- install with pip
+install with pip:

 `pip install -e .`

-- confirm erisilia
+confirm erisilia:

 `ersilia --help`

-## Download a dataset
+### Download a dataset

-### Background of Data
+#### Background of Data

-This dataset falls under the Epitope domain within the Single prediction Problem category.
-It involves identifying the region on an antigen where an antibody can bind to trigger immune response.

-- Task Description: Prediction of amino acid token in the antigen's amino acid sequence, that is active in binding.
-This is a token-level classification

-- Dataset size: 447 antigens

-**Data source and curation**

-The dataset was originally sourced from Protein Data Bank (PDB), a storage archive for structural data of proteins and other biological molecules.
-Scientists and researchers deposit newly discovered protein structure to PDB, where the data undergoes different stages, including collection, processing and validation.
-PDB ensures data consistency across deposition centers, maintaining data uniformity.
-Once reviewed, data is made available to the scientific community and the public.

-To curate this dataset, BepiPred, a web tool was used.
-It predicts B-cell epitope and non-epitope amino acids from biomolecules, using a random forest algorithm trained on real antibody-antigen structures.
-Curated Dataset is stored in The Data Commons (TDC).

-__Features__
-- X (Input): Amino acid sequence of an antigen
-- Y (Output): A list of indices showing which amino acids in X are epitope

-__Endpoint__

-To produce a sequence-level prediction of epitope regions, helping researchers identify which parts of an antigen can trigger an immune response, which is of primary importance in vaccine and antibody development.
+__Dataset__: _Bioavailability, Ma et al._

+Oral bioavailability is the fraction of an orally administered drug that reaches site of action in an unchanged form.
+It is influenced by factors like absorption, metabolism and solubility

+__Task__: Given a drug ("SMILES"), predict the activity of bioavailability in Binary (0 or 1)

+- Bioavailable - 1
+- Not Bioavailable - 0

+__Size__: 640 drug molecules

+__Source__: TDC (Therapeutics Data Commons), a collection of curated datasets and tools to apply machine learning in drug discovery

-### Stey by step to downloading dataset from TDC
+#### Steps to downloading dataset from TDC

-1- To retreive dataset from TDC, its python package has to be installed
+1- To retreive dataset from TDC, install its python package:

 `pip install pytdc` normal installation